pac4j/pac4j/documentation/blog/understanding-the-callback-endpoint.md

 The authenticated user only lives during the HTTP request.
 Thus, we can talk about a *stateless* mode.

 On the other side, for the UI authentication process, the credentials are never passed to the application, they are filled in at the identity server level.
 In fact, in case of the basic auth and login form authentication processes, the identity server is the application, but it's more an exception than the general rule.
-So, credentials are filled in at the identity provider level and the application and the identity server must communicate via the appropriate protocol like OAuth, CAS, SAML or OpenID Connect in order to make the authentication process works.
+So, credentials are filled in at the identity provider level and the application and the identity server must communicate via the appropriate protocol like OAuth, CAS, SAML or OpenID Connect in order to make the authentication process work.
-When a non-authenticated user calls an URL protected by an indirect client, the user is redirected to the related identity server for login.
+When a non-authenticated user calls a URL protected by an indirect client, the user is redirected to the related identity server for login.
 He fills in his credentials and if the credentials are valid, the user is redirected back to the application and the URL on which he is redirected back is the callback endpoint.
 The authentication process happens only once for the user session, the authenticated user lives during the whole web session (until expiration or explicit logout).
 Thus, we can talk about a *stateful* mode.